Scott Lloyd

-Scott G. Lloyd (born December 19, 1952) is a retired American professional basketball player.
+Scott G. Lloyd (born December 19, 1952) is an American former professional basketball player.
 He was a 6'10" 230 lb center who played high school basketball at East Phoenix High School where he was selected All-America and led his team to the 1971 state title.
 After receiving hundreds of college scholarship offers, Lloyd elected to play at the local Arizona State University.

-In 1975, together with Lionel "Train" Hollins, Lloyd led the Sun Devils to the Western Athletic Conference title and he earned honorable mention All-America.
+In 1975, together with Lionel Hollins, Lloyd led the Sun Devils to the Western Athletic Conference title and he earned honorable mention All-American honors.
 During four years at ASU, Lloyd averaged 13.1 points and 6.7 rebounds per game, and was named team MVP after the 1975–76 season.

 Professional career

 Lloyd was selected in the second round in the 1976 NBA draft (24th pick overall) by the Milwaukee Bucks.
 The next summer he was named MVP of the Summer Pro League after averaging 23.4 points and 8.2 rebounds.

 Lloyd played the next season for the Buffalo Braves, who became the San Diego Clippers after the 1977–78 season.
 After being traded to the Chicago Bulls as a back-up for Artis Gilmore, Lloyd then played one season of pro ball in Venice, Italy.

 Lloyd's big break came in 1980 when he was signed by the expansion Dallas Mavericks.
 He played three seasons with the Mavs, starting 87 consecutive games at center.
 He scored a career-high 28 points against the Portland Trail Blazers.
 As a center, Lloyd had a surprisingly strong outside shot, and in the 1981–82 season he led the Mavericks with a three-point field goal percentage of .500.

 Throughout his career, Lloyd became endeared to local fans for his work ethic, modesty, outgoing personality and devotion to charity causes.